The life story of Majesty King Mohammed VI

 The Kingdom of Morocco

-Known as “a cool country with a hot sun,” Morocco is a gentle, semitropical environment in the northern and western waterfront regions that is isolated by mountain ranges from a desert atmosphere toward the east and south.
+Known as “a cool country with a hot sun,” Morocco is a gentle, semitropical environment in the northern and western waterfront regions that are isolated by mountain ranges from a desert atmosphere toward the east and south.
 The vast majority live west of the mountain chains which shield them from the Sahara Desert.
 In the harsher south, the populace is meager, gathered in scattered desert springs along the Draa and Souss Rivers.

 Africa’s nearest gateway to Europe, Morocco lies about 20 miles away throughout the Strait of Gibraltar.
 Twice, it was the phase for intrusions of Europe-the Moorish ambush on Spain in the 18th century and the Allied attack on the mainland in World War II.
 Today, jet aircraft fly over trudging camel trains and ranchers working with executes unaltered since Romans were involved and administered the area.
-Urban communities offer customary medinas with tight, cobblestone lanes; the area mosques with their particular minarets; and also cutting edge high rises, shopping centers, and tree-lined avenues.
+Urban communities offer customary medinas with tight, cobblestone lanes; the area mosques with their particular minarets; and also cutting-edge high rises, shopping centers, and tree-lined avenues.
 Morocco’s enterprising individuals produce not just a portion of the world’s most smart crafted works—from handwoven woolen rugs to lavish metalwork, from leathercraft to trimmed wooden items, from hand-painted pottery to gold and silver adornments—they additionally are vigorously required in escalated farming and gathering fish and other fish from its seaward waters.
 Morocco’s trees produce olives and stopper.
 The nation’s biggest export, be that as it may, is phosphates from the world’s biggest known deposit of this resource.

 Enthronement as the New Moroccan King